twsnmp/twsla/README.md

 ## Basic usage

 - Create a work directory.
-- Amit to that directory.
+- cd to that directory.
-- Intop the log with the import command.
+- Import the log with the import command.
-- SeaRch commands are searched.
+- search commands are searched.
 - The results can be output such as CSV.

 ```